 Impure Air & Health Hazards

 Before you can take steps to purify your indoor air, you need to recognize the root causes and underlying problems.
 Understanding the impact of proper ventilation and air purification methods will help you keep a safer home where everyone can breathe easy.
 By acknowledging where these problems stem from and making simple changes you’ll be on the right path to managing internal pollutants and health hazards.

-These are the primary culprits that are making it harder to breath inside:
+These are the primary culprits that are making it harder to breathe inside:

 - Volatile organic compounds (VOCs): A large number of VOCs are emitted from everyday household products like hair sprays, furniture polish, glues, air fresheners, moth repellents, and even your favorite perfume that you use every day.